BenutzerEinsZweiDrei/Open-Learning-Paths/ai-paths.md

 # AI Paths

-the following self learning study paths are generated with AI and offer moocs and youtube videos
+the following self learning study paths are generated with AI and offer moocs and youtube videos. each one builds a curriculum on university level.

 # Workflow Creation